 Project Lift is open to everyone engaged in the Health and Social Care system in Scotland .
 You can create a TURAS account in a few steps by following the My Project Lift tab on the top right hand menu of every page.
 You are given two options: Log into TURAS and Create TURAS account.
 It is free to create an account.

 Yes.
 The Project Lift app is held on the TURAS platform and you need a TURAS login to access it.
 If you have a TURAS account for any application ie Learn, Performance Appraisal, 360 then you can access Project Lift.
 Click the ‘My Project Lift’ at the top right of every page and this will take you to a TURAS logon page.
 Once you have used your TURAS sign on details, it will automatically open the Project Lift app for you.

-To give the best experience we’ve developed Project Lift using the latest technology.
-We’re working to fully support older browsers like Internet Explorer 11 but for the best experience we recommend you use a more up to date browser such as Microsoft Edge, Safari or Google Chrome.
+To give the best experience we’ve developed the Project Lift app using the latest technology.
+We’re working to fully support older browsers, like Internet Explorer 11, but for the best experience we recommend you use a more up to date browser such as Microsoft Edge, Safari or Google Chrome.

 You can access and complete the SAQ through the Project Lift website.
-Click on ‘Get Started’ and you will be asked to log in.
+Click on ‘My Project Lift’ (available in the top right menu of every page) and you will be asked to log in.
 Using your TURAS login and password, you will then be asked to complete a personal profile before being directed the SAQ.
-If you don’t have a TURAS login you can follow the instructions to set one up.
+If you don’t have a TURAS login you can follow the instructions in ‘Create an account’ to set one up which is free.
 Once completed you will receive a tailored feedback report, to help you consider your next steps in your development journey.